- Course level: Bachelor/Master.

 Group instruction.
-Approximate tuition resource is 12 x 90 minutes.
+Approximate tuition resource is 12 times 90 minutes.
 Some instruction may be organised in projects.

 For an overview of recommended amounts of instruction and organisation, please see Organisation under the description of the individual study programme.

-Students are registered automatically for instruction/supervision and assessment in the course in accordance with the study progress requirements set out in the individual education plan.
+Students have registered automatically for instruction/supervision and assessment in the course in accordance with the study progress requirements set out in the individual education plan.

 Students will hold 4 artistic presentations for their peers.
 Topics will be introduced by the course instructor one week in advance at the latest.

-All coursework requirements must be approved prior to obtaining final assessment.
+All coursework requirements must be approved prior to obtaining a final assessment.

 Assessment is based on learning objectives.
-Final assessment is given as a pass/fail mark, which is determined based on a practical exam.
+The final assessment is given as a pass/fail mark, which is determined based on a practical exam.
 Assessment is done by two internal examiners of which one is normally the course instructor.